grahamreid/WeatherApp/README.md

 # Usage

-Users require only their desired name to login, and there is no verification step.
+* Users require only their desired name to login, and there is no verification step.
-Users
-Cities that are added must be done using exact syntax (although they are not case-sensitive).
+* Users cities that are added must be done using exact syntax (although they are not case-sensitive).

 <b>Example city names</b>:
 * Louisville